Privacy policy

 Contact Information for webinars and group meetings

-Target Internet also use internal systems to hold and manage member information, such as Microsoft Office and Dropbox.
+Target Internet also use internal systems to hold and manage member information, such as Microsoft Office.

 Links to other sites

-We are not responsible for the data policies, content or security of these linked web sites.
-We do not have any control over their use of third parties where you choose to purchase products or services or otherwise to contact them via our site.
+Our site may contain links to other websites that can be accessed through our site.
+Please note that we are not responsible for the data policies, content, or security of these linked websites.
+We do not have any control over any third parties that those sites may use if you choose to purchase products or services or otherwise contact them via our site.

-We transfer your information outside of the European Economic Area (EEA), including to the following countries: USA.
+We transfer your information outside of the United Kingdom and the European Economic Area (EEA), including to the United States of America (USA).

 Use of automated decision making and profiling

-We use web analytics and cookies to display relevant advertisements online, to decide who we should target marketing campaigns to and to recommend relevant content based on your previous behaviour .
+We use automated decision-making.
+We use web analytics and cookies to display relevant advertisements online, to decide who we should target marketing campaigns to, and to recommend relevant content based on your previous behaviour.

 Data Retention Policy